kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.version

-`spec.version` is a required field specifying the version of PostgreSQL database.
-Currently, the supported versions are:
+`spec.version` is a required field specifying the name of the PostgresVersion crd where the docker images are specified.
+Currently, the kubedb catalog installs:

  - `9.6.7`, `9.6`
  - `10.2`